-Adapt to lasting consumer behaviours
+Adapt to lasting consumer behaviors

 When we look at past crises, the businesses that weathered uncertain times stayed in contact with their customers, acted fast, and invested in preparing for recovery.
+According to a Deloitte study on the 2001 and 2008 recessions, e-commerce grew during both periods and continued to grow in their aftermath.
 In China, the 2003 SARS outbreak led to the birth of some of China's largest online retailers.
 Even as stores begin to reopen, online shopping will likely keep growing.

-Planning for recovery will require adapting to long-term changes in consumer behaviour.
+Planning for recovery will require adapting to long-term changes in consumer behavior.
 For example, social distancing could accelerate the trend of home as headquarters - which makes it important to stay up to date on the latest consumer trends.
 While we don't know when the disruptive shifts of this crisis will be resolved, we do know that remaining flexible is the key to staying connected with customers and giving them the support they need.
-Only time will tell if certain consumer behaviour shifts are here to stay, but the result will be a lasting increase in the move to digital.
+Only time will tell if certain consumer behavior shifts are here to stay, but the result will be a lasting increase in the move to digital.